Coder0XYX/Spotify-Playlist-Generator/README.md

 ## Introduction

 This project documentation is related to the group project assignment of the course 7,789| 8,789: Skills: Programming with Advanced Computer Languages taught by Dr. Mario Silic.
-This project at the University of St. Gallen was conducted by Valentin Back (_CodingXCamp User: TBD_), Michael Schnidrig (_MichaelX_), Christina Cappelli (_chrima_) and Fabio Bianchetti (_Coder_XYX_).
+This project at the University of St. Gallen was conducted by Valentin Back (PythonCharmer), Michael Schnidrig (MichaelX), Christina Cappelli (chrima) and Fabio Bianchetti (Coder_XYX).

 ## Project Description